dimitriLallement/knapsack-problem/README.md

 Solver for the knapsack problem with computed cost for each element.

 ## Installation
-* Rename 'cost.sample.py' to 'cost.py'
+* Rename 'cost-sample.py' to 'cost.py'
 Fill the file with your own cost function.
+You can also rewrite the associated tests ('/tests/test_cost_sample.py').

 ## Usage